bagisto/bagisto-docs/docs/1.x/themes/integrate-image-search-in-theme.md

 ## Conclusion

-If you check the whole flow, you will come to know that we are passing an image element to Tensorflow's model in return we are getting the array of predictions and from that predictions, we are making the query strings and redirecting to the search route.
+If you check the whole flow, you will come to know that we are passing an image element to **Tensorflow**'s model in return we are getting the array of predictions and from that predictions, we are making the query strings and redirecting to the search route.